Affect, Body, Cognition, Demographics, and Emotion: The ABCDE of Text Features for Computational Affective Science: Limitations and Ethical Considerations

 We also enumerate below some of the many ethical considerations that apply to research in computational affective science and social science: \begin{enumerate} \item Conclusions about language use, mental health, emotionality, etc. should be considered aggregate, population-level indicators of trends, rather than as tools for estimating or predicting the behavior of individuals. \item Conclusions drawn from our resource should be validated by other sources of data and measurement methods, such as controlled user studies. \item The creation of language datasets has several socio-cultural biases encoded in the process.
 What data, and whose data, is recorded, digitized, preserved, and published, either on the internet and in historical archives, is determined by social systems of power and influence.
-Language datasets, however large, should be critically interrogated to understand whose worldview is being represented, and to avoid over-claiming the generalizability of conclusions. \end{enumerate}
+Language datasets, however large, should be critically interrogated to understand whose worldview is being represented, and to avoid over-claiming the generalizability of conclusions. \item The released instance-level annotations include demographic attributes such as age, gender, religion, occupation, and location.
+We strictly prohibit any commercial use of our dataset, or its use for profiling, targeting, or individual-level inference. \end{enumerate}